 CR-39 lenses have excellent optics and lens integrity does not change over time.
 They do not flex as acrylic lenses and they do not scratch as easily.

-There is no comparison for the optical clarity of our CR-39 ophthalmic plastic lenses that go through several rounds of inspections before they are edged into a frame and after the lenses are inserted into that frame they are checked again for compliance with optical standards.
-Acrylic lenses are mass produced inexpensively.
-You will not find acrylic lenses in an optical lab and they are not used for prescription lenses in any optical store.
+There is no comparison for the optical clarity of our premium quality CR-39 ophthalmic plastic lenses that go through several rounds of inspections before they are edged into a frame and after the lenses are inserted into that frame they are checked again for compliance with optical standards.

-Our reading glasses, both frame and lenses are optical store quality- you will see the difference.
+Our reading glasses, both frame and lenses are high-end optical store quality- you will immediately notice it when you hold our readers and you will definitely see the difference.